openstack/nova/doc/source/devref/unit_tests.rst

     -f, --force

 Recreating the virtualenv is useful if the package dependencies have changed since the virtualenv was last created.
-If the ``tools/pip-requires`` or ``tools/install_venv.py`` files have changed, it's a good idea to recreate the virtualenv.
+If the ``requirements.txt`` or ``tools/install_venv.py`` files have changed, it's a good idea to recreate the virtualenv.